malferov/resume/README.md

 #### Institute of Coal and Coal Chemistry
 http://en.wikipedia.org/wiki/Russian_Academy_of_Sciences
 Postgraduate study, **Ph.D.**
-Mathematical modeling, Numerical methods and Programs
+Mathematical modelling, Numerical methods and Programs
 The ph. d. thesis was devoted to development of analytical system, and forecasting of technical and economic indices of coal enterprises for short-term period.
 This research uses technology of artificial neural networks.

 ### 1995 – 2000 Kemerovo State University